ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-writing-a-simple-interactive-marker-server/Interactive-marker-writing-a-simple-interactive-marker-server.rst

 Backround
 ---------
-If you run the simple_marker example from interactive_marker_tutorials as described in the previous tutorial, you will see this in RViz:
+If you run the ``simple_marker`` example from ``interactive_marker_tutorials`` as described in the previous tutorial, you will see this in RViz:

 .. image:: images/simple_marker.png

 It shows the single interactive marker provided by the server node.
 Click on the arrow to move the box.
 What you will also see is that the server node prints out the current position of the marker each time you change it in RViz.
-Using this exaple we are going to look at how the interactive marker server handels interactive marker.
+Using this example we are going to look at how the interactive marker server handels interactive marker.

 Prerequisites
 -------------